microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IReactContext-api-windows.md

-The `IReactContext` object is given to native modules to communicate with other native modules, views, application, and the React Native instance.
+The `IReactContext` object is a weak pointer to the React instance.
+It allows native modules and view managers to communicate with the application, and with other native modules and view managers.
-It has the same lifetime as the React instance.
-When the React instance is reloaded or unloaded, the `IReactContext` is destroyed.
+Since the [`IReactContext`](IReactContext) is a weak pointer to the React instance, some of its functionality becomes unavailable after the React instance is unloaded.
+When a React instance is reloaded inside of the [`ReactNativeHost`](ReactNativeHost), the previous React instance is unloaded and then a new React instance is created with a new [`IReactContext`](IReactContext).
-- Use the Properties to share native module's data with other components.
+- Use the [`Properties`](#properties-1) to share native module's data with other components.
-- Use the Notifications to exchange events with other components.
+- Use the [`Notifications`](#notifications) to exchange events with other components.
 - Use [`CallJSFunction`](#calljsfunction) to call JavaScript functions, and [`EmitJSEvent`](#emitjsevent) to raise JavaScript events.
-- Use [`UIDispatcher`](#uidispatcher) to schedule work in the UI thread.
+- Use [`UIDispatcher`](#uidispatcher) to post asynchronous work in the UI thread.
-- Use [`JSDispatcher`](#jsdispatcher) to schedule work in the JavaScript thread.
+- Use [`JSDispatcher`](#jsdispatcher) to post asynchronous work in the JavaScript engine thread.

 ## Properties
 ### JSDispatcher
 `readonly`  [`IReactDispatcher`](IReactDispatcher) `JSDispatcher`

-Get the JS thread dispatcher.
+Gets the JavaScript engine thread dispatcher.
 It is a shortcut for the [`ReactDispatcherHelper.JSDispatcherProperty`](ReactDispatcherHelper#jsdispatcherproperty) from the [`Properties`](#properties-1) property bag.

 ### JSRuntime
 `readonly`  Object `JSRuntime`

-Get the JavaScript runtime for the running React instance.
+Gets the JavaScript runtime for the running React instance.
 It can be null if Web debugging is used.
+**Note: do not use this property directly.
+It is an experimental property that may be removed or changed in version 0.65.

 ### Notifications
 `readonly`  [`IReactNotificationService`](IReactNotificationService) `Notifications`

-Notifications shared with the [`ReactInstanceSettings.Notifications`](ReactInstanceSettings#notifications).
-They can be used to exchange events between components.
+Gets [`IReactNotificationService`](IReactNotificationService) shared with the [`ReactInstanceSettings.Notifications`](ReactInstanceSettings#notifications).
+It can be used to send notifications events between components and the application.
-All subscriptions added to the `IReactContext.Notifications` are automatically removed after the `IReactContext` is destroyed.
+All notification subscriptions added to the [`IReactContext.Notifications`](IReactContext#notifications) are automatically removed after the [`IReactContext`](IReactContext) is destroyed.
-The subscriptions added to the `ReactInstanceSettings.Notifications` are kept as long as `ReactInstanceSettings` is alive.
+The notification subscriptions added to the [`ReactInstanceSettings.Notifications`](ReactInstanceSettings#notifications) are kept as long as the [`ReactInstanceSettings`](ReactInstanceSettings) is alive.

 ### Properties
 `readonly`  [`IReactPropertyBag`](IReactPropertyBag) `Properties`

-Properties shared with the [`ReactInstanceSettings.Properties`](ReactInstanceSettings#properties-1).
-It can be used to share values and state between components.
+Gets [`IReactPropertyBag`](IReactPropertyBag) shared with the [`ReactInstanceSettings.Properties`](ReactInstanceSettings#properties-1).
+It can be used to share values and state between components and the applications.

 ### SettingsSnapshot
 `readonly`  [`IReactSettingsSnapshot`](IReactSettingsSnapshot) `SettingsSnapshot`

-Get settings snapshot that were used to start the React instance.
+Gets the settings snapshot that was used to start the React instance.

 ### UIDispatcher
 `readonly`  [`IReactDispatcher`](IReactDispatcher) `UIDispatcher`

-Get the UI thread dispatcher.
+Gets the UI thread dispatcher.
 It is a shortcut for the [`ReactDispatcherHelper.UIDispatcherProperty`](ReactDispatcherHelper#uidispatcherproperty) from the [`Properties`](#properties-1) property bag.